oris-tool/sirio-examples/README.md

      `https://github.com/oris-tool/sirio-examples.git` and click
      `Next` and then `Finish`.

 Your Eclipse project is ready!
-Just navigate to `src/main/java` and open `ProducerConsumer.java`.
+Just navigate to `src/main/java` and open `ProducerConsumer.java` inside the package `org.oristool.examples`.
 You will find the following example:

 ```java
 public class ProducerConsumer {